VoIP Call Quality & Troubleshooting for Beginners

 To ensure that they never completely lose electricity, the majority of enterprises rely on battery backups or generators.
 Check your cords and outlets to see whether the power outage is isolated.
 Lack of internet access all your network-dependent processes stop working if your internet goes down.

 Perform some visual troubleshooting initially.
 Verify that nothing is broken, unplugged, or out of order.
 Power cycle after that.
 Contact your ISP if you’re still unable to connect to the internet.
 Signal blockage by a firewall Make sure the firmware on your router is current.
 A straightforward router update can solve a lot of firewall problems.
 Ask for assistance with VoIP troubleshooting if you’re still experiencing issues.
-Contact the help desk of your VoIP provider.
+Contact the help desk of your small business phone service providers.

 Q2.
 I Can Access The Internet, But I Can’t Place Calls.